loegaire/Tragunyth---Thinhs_custom_web_browser/README.md

 - [ ] Custom themes
 - [ ] Tab persistence between sessions
 - [ ] Homespace export/import
+- [ ] Currently only usable on Linux, soon to come on Windows, Android and MacOS
 ---

 ## 💡 Final Note